Question: What happens if you buy one rental property a year for 20 years?

 Any attempt to predict inflation and property appreciation over multiple decades would likely produce erroneous results.
 Therefore, we will not attempt to factor in these possible values.
 Over time, inflation will likely occur, but rents and property values will also increase and offset this effect.
 Given that spending power is directly correlated with inflation and market appreciation, it would be safer to ignore these factors than to attempt to predict them long-term.

 Rents generally rise with inflation, but we cannot know the precise amount that will occur over the next 20 years.
-Currently, the fed is acting to curtail inflation, and many predict this will result in a recession.
+Currently, the Fed is acting to curtail inflation, and many predict this will result in a recession.
 For this reason, this article will ignore both inflation and rising rents, which means your actual income will likely be higher than that predicted by the report.
 Remember that the dollar’s spending power decreases during inflation and would be offset by the increased rents collected.
 This is a wash; you should compare the predicted income in today’s dollars, and inflation should take care of itself.

 In general, Real Estate values tend to appreciate over time.
 However, it is impossible to predict the level of appreciation over 20 years.
 The article will ignore the effects of appreciation and assume the cost of each house, and the value of the houses, do not change over time.
 As with the rent above, we will ignore changes in property values, and appreciation should take care of itself.